Blog Archive

 6. Piece was obtained by Author in 2019 from Bob Johnson, grandson of Frank G. Johnson who obtained it at the Minneapolis State Fair in September of 1910, who then displayed it in his museum in Fullerton, ND into the 1960's.
 Frank, and his brother Rob took a train from Fullerton, ND on September 2, 1910 for the Minnesota State Fair.
 Rob wrote in his diary on September 9, "Spent all day at the fair.
 Seen Curtiss and Wright Brothers Airships in action.
 Superb!
 My first view of an airplane."
 They returned by train September 12.

-7. Per discussion with Wright expert Nick Engler, Nick shared that Welsh's damaged craft was a convertible B/AB, and that the wood most likely was part of a struct from the wing section, or one of the parts from the appendage frame that held the tail section.
+7. Per discussion with Wright expert Nick Engler, Nick shared that Welsh's damaged craft was a convertible B/AB, and that the wood most likely was part of a strut from the wing section, or one of the parts from the appendage frame that held the tail section.
 Wright skids were made of ash, so the piece would not be from the skids.

 8. Quoted from "The Birth of Powered Flight In Minnesota" by Gerald N. Sandvick, Summer of 1982, Minnesota Historical Society.